deweb-io/editorjs-image/README.md

 This Tool is also capable of uploading & displaying video files using the `<video>` element.
 To enable this, specify video mime-types via the 'types' config param.

 **Compatibility**: This enhanced version maintains full backward compatibility with existing configurations and custom uploaders.

+## Native Fetch Implementation

+**Breaking Change Alternative**: As of this version, the tool no longer depends on `@codexteam/ajax` and instead uses the browser's native fetch API.
+This change:

+- ✅ **Reduces bundle size** by eliminating external dependencies
+- ✅ **Improves security** by removing third-party code
+- ✅ **Maintains full compatibility** with existing backend implementations
+- ✅ **Uses modern web standards** with native browser APIs

+### Technical Changes
+- File selection now uses native HTML file input instead of ajax.selectFiles()
+- File uploads use fetch API with FormData for multipart uploads
+- URL uploads use fetch API with JSON payloads
+- All error handling and response formats remain identical

+**No changes required** to your existing backend endpoints or custom uploader implementations.

 ## Installation